cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

 Before you start the Kubernetes track, you should have already deployed a Service Broker on Cloud Foundry at the start of this lab.

 #### Register the Service Broker
-Kubernetes (k8s for short) provides OSPABI-compliant service functionality via a component called the Service Catalog.
+Kubernetes (k8s for short) provides OSBAPI-compliant service functionality via a component called the Service Catalog.

 To use the service lifecycle features provided by Service Catalog, you need to register the broker in Kubernetes.
 This will allow Kubernetes users to interact with services provided by your broker.